gmc-code/PC-microbit-micropython/docs/bots/Maqueen/Maqueen_motors.rst

 .. admonition:: Tasks

     #.
-Write code to drive the buggy forward at speed 1, then 3, then 5 for 2 seconds each.
+Write code to drive the buggy forward at speed 3 for 3 seconds.
     #.
-Write code to drive the buggy backward at speed 1, then 3, then 5 for 2 seconds each.
+Write code to drive the buggy backward at speed 1 for 2 seconds.
     #.
+Write code to drive the buggy forward at speed 1 for 3 seconds then backward at speed 1 for 3 seconds.

 ----

 Turning